ds82/access-right/README.md

 *Who can access what?*

-`userA` can access `resourceA` and `resourceB`, but **not** `resourceC` `userA` has access to `resourceA`, because she has exactly matching right (`some`) that is required for the resource.
+`userA` can access `resourceA` and `resourceB`, but **not** `resourceC` `userA` has access to `resourceA`, because she has the exactly matching right (`some`) that is required to access the resource.
 She can access `resourceB`, because she has a right that is higher in the hierarchy than the right that is required to access the resource (has: `foo.bar`, required: `foo.bar.wat`)
 `userA` cannot access `resourceC`, because she only has a right that is lower in the hierarchy than the right the resource requires.

-`userB` can only access `resourceC`.
-I think you now know why, right?
+`userB` can only access `resourceB` (because the required right `foo.bar.wat` matches exactly one of the provided rights)

 # tests

 There are some basic unit tests.
-You can run them yourself like this:
+Run them with npm:

 ```
 npm install